DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

 ExecStart=/bin/curl -d "%i | %H" https://ntfy.example.com/systemd
 ```

-example of a service using the above defined service to send notifications.
+Example of a service using the above defined service to send notifications.

 `borg.service`
 ```